-Miriam will continue teaching and performing in the Seattle area.
-She works with students of all ages and levels in her Seattle studio on Queen Anne, and as a chamber music coach for the Puget Sound Chamber Music Workshop and Chamber Music Madness in Seattle.
+Miriam continues her teaching and performing in the Seattle area.
+She works with students of all ages and levels in her Seattle studio on Queen Anne, and as a chamber music coach for the Puget Sound Chamber Music Workshop and Chamber Music Madness.
 As a freelance performer, she served as Principal cellist of Philharmonia Northwest in 2011-12, Assistant Principal of the Tacoma Symphony for three years, has played with Pacific Northwest Ballet, the Northwest Sinfonietta, Seattle Choral Company, in various ensembles at St. James Cathedral in Seattle, and as soloist with the Cascadian Chorale.
 Solo appearances in 2012-13 include Kol Nidrei with Philharmonia Northwest, and two solo recitals at the UW Law School as part of their Diversity Week.
 One of her favorite projects is playing as a member of the Scottish acoustic ensemble, Iona Abbey, with bagpiper-extraordinaire Tyrone Heade.

-Miriam lives on top of Queen Anne with her husband, photographer Michael Cole and their cat, Natasha.
+Miriam lives on top of Queen Anne with her husband, photographer Michael Cole and their cat, Jemma.
 On their honeymoon in the summer of 2012, they traveled 4,500 miles across the United States on Michael’s BMW motorcycle following the historic Lincoln Highway.